30 Years of Children 1st – Our Year of Charitable Celebrations

 Tracey Highton, manager of Children 1st @ Shepshed, comments: “Several years ago the team here at Shepshed sadly said goodbye to one of the young children due to a terminal illness.
 Rainbows provides incredible care for children and young people, helping to brighten up short lives, so it is a cause close to all our hearts.
 I would like to say a huge thank you to everyone who supported our 30th Birthday Summer Fair.
 We know our donation will directly benefit someone locally when they are going through a tough time.”

-Some very special dads from Clowne, played football to raise money for Sheffield Children’s Hospital in recognition of their invaluable skills and care for poorly children.
+Some very special dads from Children 1st @ Clowne, played football to raise money for Sheffield Children’s Hospital in recognition of their invaluable skills and care for poorly children.
 This is especially close to the heart of Clowne, as one of their pupils has been on his own journey to wellness guided by the amazing staff at the hospital.
-Thank-you to the fifteen dads who made this event possible!
+Thank-you to the fifteen dads who made this event possible and for helping to raise £2,128 for this good cause.

 We look forward to keeping you updated on our other events throughout the year!